bootstrapnft/docs/docs/en/contracts/overview.md

 ## vToken (Fund Tokens)
-For each fund on NFTX, a vToken proxy clone contract is deployed as a means of minting/redemption through that fund.
+For each fund on BootstrapNFT, a vToken proxy clone contract is deployed as a means of minting/redemption through that fund.
 Each vToken is a standard ERC20.